lumeland/lume.land/docs/advanced/plugins.md

   and code changes made automatically by the platform that can cause unexpected bugs.

-- Once your plugin is published, please let us know!!.
-You can create a PR to [awesome-lume repository](https://github.com/lumeland/awesome-lume).
+- Once your plugin is published, please let us know!
+You can create a PR to the [awesome-lume repository](https://github.com/lumeland/awesome-lume).